IntersectMBO/plutus/notes/plutus-core/cek-budgeting-profiling/CekProfiling.md

 of 1.0/0.28 = 3.57, but the slowdown in the table for the validation benchmarks is 6.531/2.268 = 2.87; this roughly the same order of magnitude, but the correspondence is less accurate than for the primetest example.
-We're dealing with very short preiods of time here, so perhaps we shouldn't expect high accuracy?)
+We're dealing with very short periods of time here, so perhaps we shouldn't expect high accuracy?)

 Again the majority of the budgeting time is spent in things related to hashmaps and `<>`.
 Also, 7.42% of the total runtime is spent in `ExMemory.memoryusage`, which